loudoweb/SpriterHaxeEngine/README.md

  - callback when animation ended
  - play, stack anim, pause
  - you can display duplicate of spriter entity and manipulate them separatly
+ - callback when variable changes
+ - callback when tag dispatches
+ - Points (usage example : to shot a bullet when gun fire)
+ - Boxes (usage example : hitbox)

 **Libraries**
  - Simple bitmap library (bitmaps handled with addChild)